 Quoting from the Tableau web site “Tableau can help anyone see and understand their data.
 Connect to almost any database, drag and drop to create visualizations, and share with a click.”

-Tableau is very good, if not the best in the market at creating beautiful visuals and connecting to many different types of databases.
+Tableau is very good, if not the best in the market, at creating beautiful visuals and connecting to many different types of databases.
 Many companies have built manufacturing dashboards using Tableau.
-There are hundreds of different types of plots and charts a user can build allowing them to try many different options to display data exactly the way they want it.
+There are hundreds of different types of plots and charts a user can build, allowing them to try many different options to display data exactly the way they want it.

-When deploying Tableau, you need a technical user that knows how to connect to your data, setup the server and configure the initial data sets.
-When using the cloud system with on premises databases data must be synchronized with the server.
+When deploying Tableau, you need a technical user that knows how to connect to your data, set up the server, and configure the initial data sets.
+When using the cloud system with on-premises databases, data must be synchronized with the server.
 Which means you can have a lag of up to an hour for the data to refresh.